alexwhte/kaia/README.md

 - **Token Limits**: The scripts are optimized to handle large documents efficiently
 - **File Not Found**: Make sure input files exist and paths are correct
 - **Permission Issues**: Ensure the CLI script is executable (`chmod +x kaia`)
+- **Archive Issues**: Check that the `output/archive/` directory exists and is writable

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.